 - Open-angle glaucoma accounts for about 85% of glaucoma diagnoses

-- 5 million North Americans live with open-angle glaucoma
+- An estimated 3.5 million North Americans live with open-angle glaucoma

 Current Glaucoma Treatments